amoeba-rb/amoeba/README.md

       has_and_belongs_to_many :sections

       amoeba do
-        exclude_field :images
+        exclude_association :images
         propagate :relaxed
       end
     end

     class Shirt < Product
-      include_field :images
+      include_association :images
-      include_field :sections
+      include_association :sections
       prepend :title => "Copy of "
     end

-In this example, the conflicting `include_field` settings on the child will be ignored and the parent `exclude_field` setting will be used, while the `prepend` setting on the child will be honored because it doesn't conflict with the parent.
+In this example, the conflicting `include_association` settings on the child will be ignored and the parent `exclude_association` setting will be used, while the `prepend` setting on the child will be honored because it doesn't conflict with the parent.

 ##### Strict Parenting